 True cloud refers to a multi-tenant system accessed via a web browser.
-With multi-tenant, all clients share the same software application (while their data is isolated from other tenants).
+With a multi-tenant solution like Sage Intacct allows users to share the same software application (while their data is isolated from other tenants).
 As a result, clients automatically get the latest upgrades.
 It also is highly configurable, allowing clients to use self-service tools to grow at their own pace.
 Plus, true cloud-based solutions like Sage Intacct make it easy to connect to other applications like Salesforce.

 4. Are cloud solutions cost-effective and secure?

-Since they were introduced over 20 years ago, cloud ERP and accounting solutions like Sage Intacct have become increasingly mature.
+Since they were introduced over 20 years ago, cloud ERP systems like Sage Intacct have become increasingly mature.
 There are many compelling benefits.
 Due to economy-of-scale, cloud providers are able to pass significant cost savings to their customers through a subscription price model.

 Similarly, they are also able to provide data availability, security, and protection that go beyond the capabilities affordable to only large enterprises.